Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Necessary Skills & Equipment To Get Started As A Transcriptionist

-Medical professionals won’t hire you unless they see you as one of the top healthcare documentation specialists.
-Law firms will not offer you a job unless you know your way around legal terminology.
+Medical potential employers won’t hire you unless they see you as one of the top healthcare documentation specialists.
+Law firms and reputable companies will not offer you a job unless you know your way around legal terminology.

-But what skills do you need to become a freelance transcriptionist (in any field) without previous experience?
-Have a look at the abilities you must develop before booking your first job in the transcription field:
+But what skills do you need to become a freelance transcriptionist (in any field) without years of experience?
+Have a look at the abilities you must develop before booking your first transcription job:

 1) Fast Typing Skills

-Do you know what’s the first thing to remember while researching how to become a transcriptionist?
-The faster you type, the more money you can make.
+Do you know the first thing to remember when researching how to become a transcriptionist?
+The faster you type and the better your completion times are, the more money you can make.

 In other words, your typing speed will directly affect your income as a professional transcriptionist.
 Sixty-five words per minute is good, but delivering up to ninety is even better.